How NET Helps You Stay HAZWOPER Certified

 - The 8-hour HAZWOPER course counts as continuing education units (CEUs).
 This course is accepted for 1.34 Industrial Hygiene CM Points by the American Board of Industrial Hygiene (ABIH) and .8 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).

-This NET HAZWOPER online training course with the HAZWOPER Hands-on Simulator® features modules with award-winning content, 14 full-length videos and more than 35 interactive animations.
+This NET HAZWOPER online training course with the HAZWOPER Hands-on Simulator® features modules with award-winning content and 12 interactive modules.
 The study timer helps you know how many hours you’ve accrued while you study.
 Self-grading quizzes prepare you to pass the final exam.
 You’ll receive an emailed certificate after completing the course.

 When you complete NET’s 8-hour online HAZWOPER refresher training, you will have re-certification as a 24-Hour HAZWOPER or 40-Hour general site worker.
 This course is to be completed as your annual refresher training after having previously completed the 24- or 40-hour HAZWOPER training.